v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 4. Configure the settings:

     - **Allow local user to change UEFI (BIOS) settings**: Your options:
+      - **Only not configured settings**: The local user may change any setting *except* those settings explicitly set to **Enable** or **Disable** by Intune.
       - **None**: The local user may not change any UEFI (BIOS) settings, including settings not shown in the DFCI profile.
-      - **Only not configured settings**: The local user may change any setting *except* those settings explicitly set to **Enable** or **Disable** by Intune.

     - **CPU and IO virtualization**: Your options:
         - **Not configured**: Intune doesn't touch this feature, and leaves any settings as-is.
-        - **Enable**: The BIOS enables the platform’s CPU and IO virtualization capabilities for use by the OS.
+        - **Enabled**: The BIOS enables the platform’s CPU and IO virtualization capabilities for use by the OS.
 It turns on Windows Virtualization Based Security and Device Guard technologies.
         - **Disable**: The BIOS disables the platform CPU & IO virtualization capabilities, and prevents them from being used.
     - **Cameras**: Your options:
         - **Not configured**: Intune doesn't touch this feature, and leaves any settings as-is.
-        - **Enable**: All built-in cameras directly managed by UEFI (BIOS) are enabled.
+        - **Enabled**: All built-in cameras directly managed by UEFI (BIOS) are enabled.
 Peripherals, like USB cameras, aren't affected.
-        - **Disable**: All built-in camera directly managed by UEFI (BIOS) are disabled.
+        - **Disabled**: All built-in camera directly managed by UEFI (BIOS) are disabled.
 Peripherals, like USB cameras, aren't affected.
     - **Microphones and speakers**:  Your options:
         - **Not configured**: Intune doesn't touch this feature, and leaves any settings as-is.
-        - **Enable**: All built-in microphones and speakers directly managed by UEFI (BIOS) are enabled.
+        - **Enabled**: All built-in microphones and speakers directly managed by UEFI (BIOS) are enabled.
 Peripherals, like USB devices, aren't affected.
-        - **Disable**: All built-in microphones and speakers directly managed by UEFI (BIOS) are disabled.
+        - **Disabled**: All built-in microphones and speakers directly managed by UEFI (BIOS) are disabled.
 Peripherals, like USB devices, aren't affected.
     - **Radios (Bluetooth, Wi-Fi, NFC, etc.)**: Your options:
         - **Not configured**: Intune doesn't touch this feature, and leaves any settings as-is.
-        - **Enable**: All built-in radios directly managed by UEFI (BIOS) are enabled.
+        - **Enabled**: All built-in radios directly managed by UEFI (BIOS) are enabled.
 Peripherals, like USB devices, aren't affected.
-        - **Disable**: All built-in radios directly managed by UEFI (BIOS) are disabled.
+        - **Disabled**: All built-in radios directly managed by UEFI (BIOS) are disabled.
 Peripherals, like USB devices, aren't affected.

         > [!WARNING]
         > Disabling all radios renders the device unmanageable without a wired network connection.

     - **Boot from external media (USB, SD)**: Your options:
         - **Not configured**: Intune doesn't touch this feature, and leaves any settings as-is.
-        - **Enable**: UEFI (BIOS) allows booting from non-hard drive storage.
+        - **Enabled**: UEFI (BIOS) allows booting from non-hard drive storage.
-        - **Disable**: UEFI (BIOS) doesn't allow booting from non-hard drive storage.
+        - **Disabled**: UEFI (BIOS) doesn't allow booting from non-hard drive storage.
     - **Boot from network adapters**:  Your options:
         - **Not configured**: Intune doesn't touch this feature, and leaves any settings as-is.
-        - **Enable**: UEFI (BIOS) allows booting from built-in network interfaces.
+        - **Enabled**: UEFI (BIOS) allows booting from built-in network interfaces.
-        - **Disable**: UEFI (BIOS) doesn't allow booting built-in network interfaces.
+        - **Disabled**: UEFI (BIOS) doesn't allow booting built-in network interfaces.

 5. When you're done, select **OK** > **Create** to save your changes.
 The profile is created, and shown in the list.

-## Assign the profiles to your security groups
+## Assign the profiles, and reboot

 After the profiles are created, they're [ready to be assigned](../configuration/device-profile-assign.md).
 Be sure to assign the profiles to your Azure AD security groups that include your DFCI devices.

 The next time the device syncs, or the device reboots, the DFCI profile settings are applied.
+After the policy applies, reboot the device.

-When the device runs the Windows device setup, DFCI forces a reboot during the Enrollment Status Page.
+When the device runs the Windows device setup, DFCI may force a reboot during the Enrollment Status Page.
 Once setup completes, you can confirm the DFCI settings are active by rebooting the device.
 Then, use the device manufacturer’s instructions to open the UEFI menu.

 ## Update existing DFCI settings